Bringing to Mind - The Nature of Paths

 Studying these wooden shapes we marvel at man's wisdom; the placing on the slope in the direction of the right light or run of water, the nail forged not to be 'good enough', but to hold steady through hundreds of seasons, the cut of each board a story of care and mastery and appreciation for resources found not on the world-wide web, but on the far side of a field.
 Man and building - each reliable in their own way.

 Visiting the past, the mind feels less cluttered, the soul calmed and the character given a boost.
 Perhaps there's more to man than possession of the biggest estate, speediest car, most elegant animal.
 Nestled in the perfection of New York's manicured horse country, a tiny wooden building sends the message to remember when a visit to a friend was by carriage instead of by phone.
-No push of a button to know the weather when a skyward gaze or an ear turned to the sound of a rumbling river would be the telling.
+No push of a button to know the weather when a look skyward or an ear turned to the sound of a rumbling river would be the telling.
 Undisturbed by the speed of jets and texts and instant everything, man lived by the original, most perfect device, his sense of touch and smell, his ability to listen, sharpened and refined, not by promotion and upgrades, but by necessity and practice, when 'virtual' was unknown and physical presence satisfied every need.
 To cherish this building is to cherish some of what and who we used to be.

 A man I knew, his name was Mark, would bush hog the fields at a farm I once owned.
 He was a careful, thoughtful man, never mowing too early in the season, he would wait for the low nesting birds to hatch their young, then wait again for the day when they could fly.
 During his busiest times he would show up late, but always show up.
 Patiently following the glow of his tractor's headlight, he worked in the dark of night as packs of coyotes, hungry and eager to feed their young, stood at field's edge with the same patience, knowing the sound of wheel and blade, started then stopped, meant rodents would be left behind.